amkillam/OpenLanguage/docs/development/build.md

 **Source**: `OpenLanguage/SpreadsheetML/Formula/Lang/Lex/formula.lex`
 **Output**: `OpenLanguage/Generated/SpreadsheetML/Formula/Lang/Lex/formula.lex`

-The preprocessed files are then used by GPPG/GPLEX tools to generate C# parser code.
+The preprocessed files are then used by GPPG and GPLEX tools to generate C# parser code.

 ## Build Targets